 PB Roofing’s THREATCheck

-Now that you understand the many potential hazards to a commercial roof, you can be assured that protecting your structure is worth the investment.
-Our THREATCheck is for new customers: one enhanced visual inspection to identify deficiencies and provide recommendations for repairs or replacement.
-Our Plus Package features the same, with a bi-annual inspection plan.
+One enhanced visual inspection to identify deficiencies and provide recommendations for repairs or replacement.
+Our Plus Package shares the same features but with an added bi-annual inspection plan.
 Photo report included.

 Any existing issues with your commercial roof will be identified and effectively repaired.
 Even minor concerns have the potential to escalate into significant challenges.
 Prioritizing the maintenance of your flat roof after the forces of winter can reduce the likelihood of significant damage.